Hemanthkumarreddy/assignment2-pidaparathy/README.md

 # My personal quotes

-> Always remember that you are absolutely unique.
-Just like everyone else. -*Margaret Mead*
+> "Always remember that you are absolutely unique.
+Just like everyone else". -*Margaret Mead*

-> Dream big and dare to fail. -*Norman Vaughan*
+> "Dream big and dare to fail". -*Norman Vaughan*

-> Life is 10% what happens to me and 90% of how I react to it. -*Charles Swindoll*
+> "Life is 10% what happens to me and 90% of how I react to it". -*Charles Swindoll*

 ***